dszp/MSP-Scripts/Pax8 Invoice Analysis for Azure, AVD, Nerdio/README.md

 ## V11 is an adjustment on 2024-06-13 that changes the following:
 - Add third company to the list of companies with Nerdio licenses.
 - Refactors the code that updates the company for Nerdio licenses based on the Description field to properly output it in the summary.
-- Adds some Verbose output for debugging the Nderio code activated if the -Verbose flag is passed.
+- Adds some Verbose output for debugging the Nerdio code activated if the -Verbose flag is passed.

 ## V12 is an adjustment on 2024-07-15 that changes the following for the first public release:
 - Moves any client names and client-specific normalization into external Company-Specific-Functions.ps1 file to enable sharing without compromising privacy.
-- Documenteation added for how to use the script to to the top in markdown format in order to create sharable version.
+- Documentation added for how to use the script to to the top in markdown format in order to create sharable version.